kbui1993/Microscopy-Codes/README.txt

 The Test folders contain scripts to reproduce the segmentation results of the images in our paper.
-The entire_cartoon_script.m and the entire_texture_script.m produce the cartoon and texture segmentation results, respectively, for all eight images in the Image folder.
+The entire_cartoon_script.m and the entire_texture_script.m produce the cartoon and texture segmentation results, respectively, for all sixteen images in the Image folder.
 There is a single version if the user wants to run the segmentation algorithm onto one image.
 The single version could be modified if the user wants to run it on his or her own image.
 On the other hand, we have segmentation.m in Segmentation